Daniel-KM/Omeka-S-module-AdvancedResourceTemplate/README.md

   ![Export of templates as csv/tsv](data/images/export_spreadsheet.png)

-- Automatic attachment of items to item sets
+- Dynamic Item Sets: Automatic attachment of items to item sets

+  The feature allowing to create dynamic item sets was moved to a new module [Dynamic Item Sets] since version 3.4.37.

   When a query is set in the tab Advanced of the item set form, all existing and new items will be automatically attached to this item set, according to the